developer-portal/content/tech/languages/perl/perl-modules.md

 ------------

-Fedora currently ships with over three thousand of actively maintained perl modules in its repositories; in most cases installing the module of your choice should be as simple as:
+Fedora currently ships with over three thousand of actively maintained Perl modules in its repositories; in most cases installing the module of your choice should be as simple as:

 # dnf install "perl(My::Module)"